 Dana El Masri is an Arab perfumer, interdisciplinary artist, writer & educator.
-Dana has led a multicultural life; Lebanese-Egyptian, born in Budapest, raised in Dubai, lived in France and New York and now calls Montreal home.
+Dana has led a multicultural life; of Lebanese-Egyptian origin, born in Budapest, raised in Dubai, lived in France and New York and now calls Montreal home.
 She has a Bachelor of Arts in Communication Studies from Concordia University, and classically trained at the Grasse Institute of Perfumery.
 She is the owner & creator of Jazmin Saraï, a collection of perfumes exploring scent, sound & culture.

 Dana has worked with fellow perfumers, creating scents for musicians, lifestyle brands, hotels, and art spaces, giving her invaluable experience in cross-modal practices and collaborations.
 Her focus is on the important of scent in social interaction, multicultural representation in perfumery and public scent education.